-The term ‘adrenal fatigue’ is used incessantly by alternative medical practitioners and some (albeit questionable) doctors to describe a nonspecific group of symptoms that a lot of people happen to have.
-Not because they have adrenal fatigue, but because…well, we’re all tired and stressed.
+The term ‘adrenal fatigue’ is used by alternative medical practitioners and some (albeit questionable) doctors to describe a nonspecific group of symptoms that a lot of people happen to have.
+Not because we have adrenal fatigue, but because…well, we’re all tired and stressed.

-These practitioners insist that these symptoms are caused by tired adrenals and mixed up hormones.
+These practitioners insist that these symptoms are caused by burnt-out adrenals and mixed up hormones.

-And I think that when you frighten people about their own bodies, they’re more likely to believe what you’re telling them, and buy what you’re selling them.
+When you frighten people about their own bodies, they’re more likely to believe what you’re telling them, and buy what you’re selling them.
 Adrenal fatigue is a well-known ‘diagnosis’ in the very profitable wellness industry.
 Fear sells.

-I’m more than happy to work peacefully and collaboratively with many of the alternative practitioners out there, but when some of them use mythical non-scientific woowoo garbage to scare people, I think it’s unethical.
+I’m more than happy to work peacefully and collaboratively with alternative practitioners and dietitians out there, but when some of them use mythical non-scientific woowoo garbage to scare people, I think it’s unethical.
 That makes me all sorts of angry.

 What is ‘adrenal fatigue’?

-As you know from the images above, adrenal fatigue supporters say that your adrenal glands, in response to constant stress and too many late nights drinking margaritas, get really tired and messed up.
-They become exhausted by your lifestyle and crash, causing them to excrete less of the hormones you need to be healthy.
+As you know from the images above, adrenal fatigue supporters say that our adrenal glands, in response to constant stress and too many late nights drinking margaritas, get really tired and messed up.
+They become exhausted by our lifestyle and crash, causing them to secrete less of the hormones we need to be healthy.